User Guide: RTK Base Station

 161,00€ This product has multiple variants.
 The options may be chosen on the product page

-Note that Dipole antenna for Long Range and Extra Long radio should be ordered separately.
+Please note that the dipole antenna for the Long Range and Extra Long Range radio modules must be ordered separately.

 Vehicle Mount LR/XLR Antenna